Substantial equivalence: Origin

 The concept of comparing genetically modified foods to traditional foods as a basis for safety assessment was first introduced as a recommendation during the 1990 Joint FAO/WHO Expert Consultation on biotechnology and food safety (a scientific conference of officials and industry), although the term substantial equivalence was not used.
 Adopting the term, substantial equivalence was formulated as a food safety policy by the OECD, first described in their 1993 report, "Safety Evaluation of Foods Derived by Modern Biotechnology: Concepts and Principles.

 The term was borrowed from the FDA's 1976 substantial equivalence definition for new medical devices—under Premarket Notification 510(k), a new Class II device that is essentially similar to an existing device can be cleared for release without further testing.
 The underlying approach of comparing a new product or technique to an existing one has long been used in various fields of science and technology.

+The concept was reinforced by a joint FAO/WHO expert consultation in 1996.
+This meeting emphasized that substantial equivalence does not in itself constitute a safety assessment, but provides a framework for organizing the analysis of foods derived from plants with recombinant DNA, considering their characteristics and composition.
+When a new product is considered equivalent to a conventional food with a history of safe consumption, it is understood that it will be as safe as the traditional food, provided it is used under similar consumption and processing standards.
+The FAO emphasizes that one of the main advantages of the concept is its flexibility, which is useful in assessing the safety of foods derived from modern biotechnology.
+It allows for the identification of differences that may require further investigation.
+Because it is based on a comparison, it can be applied at different stages of the food chain, such as in the harvested product, in processed fractions, or in the final food, directing the analysis to the most appropriate level according to the nature of the product.